Termination of pre-2015 rulings in the 2020 Budget law

 The ATAD 2 law extends the scope of existing anti-hybrid rules to mismatches with third countries and to a wider array of hybrid mismatches.
 These rules will apply for tax years starting on or after 1 January 2020, except for the reverse hybrid rules which will apply only as of tax year 2022.
 They target certain mismatch outcomes (deduction without inclusion, double deduction or double non-taxation) which result from the hybridity of a financial instrument, a legal entity or a permanent establishment.
 The rules may increase the tax base of Luxembourg taxpayers either by denying currently deductible payments or requiring to include income that was so far exempt.
 Reverse hybrid rules may result in tax transparent entities becoming subject to corporate income tax on part or all of their income.
-Please refer to our tax flash of 09 August 2019 for further details.

 Several key concepts on the ATAD 2 law need further clarification.
 Pending administrative guidance, taxpayers may find useful indications in parliamentary documents, especially in the opinion of the State Council.